ahdee/workshop.PSPG-245B.2/README.md

 devtools::install_github("haozhu233/kableExtra")

+Moroever you may have some issues with install org.Hs.eg.db, clusterProfiler or DOSE if so please ignore it since it is recommended but not required.
 ---

-In this workshop you will learn about the fundamentals of mutation identification in cancer.
-This will include the following.
+In this workshop you will learn about the fundamentals of how to download and utilize cancer genomic data.
+By the end of the course you should be able to generate your own full R markdown for your assigned TCGA ID, including plots and identification of actionable mutations and/or gene.

 1. Basic bioinformatic workflow: from sample to identifying potentially targetable mutations.
 Types of sequencing, e.g. WES and WGS, and also DNA vs RNA